Welcome to Tottenham Pavilion

-Tottenham Pavilion is a project born from the Harringay Warehouse District; a former industrial site that has, over the past 20 years, been converted into live and work spaces by artists, makers, musicians and entrepreneurs.
+Tottenham Pavilion is a project run by a local team from the Harringay Warehouse District; a former industrial site in South Tottenham that has, over the past 20 years, been converted into live and work space by artists, makers, musicians and entrepreneurs.

 Images: Location of Tottenham Pavilion

-Be featured in the largest annual architecture festival with an international audience
+Showcasing fresh, new talent in the largest annual architecture festival

 Founder and director of ft’work (Footwork Architects), a non-profit organisation, working to help create thriving communities and ensure clear social principles underpin development within the built environment.
 Clare is also a patron of the London Festival of Architecture.